Ally511/GPT/README.md

 ![img.png](unix_tokenization/unix_command5.png)
 Second, the last line of the head is just the character "d", resulting from the mere removal of punctuation.
 Contractions like "I'd" will lead to "d" being perceived as a single token.
 By that, it is showcased how primitive this way of tokenization is.
-For more complex models, more sophisticated algorithms, like Byte-Pair Encoding, should be used for this step to ensure better performance.
+For more complex models more sophisticated algorithms, like Byte-Pair Encoding, should be used for this step to ensure better performance.

 ## Milestone 1: Byte-Pair Encoding

 The Byte Pair Encoding Milestone is composed of the following parts:

 * getting unique characters from the corpus
-* applying our BPE function
+* applying our BPE function with varying `k`
 * checking for accuracy
 * comparing byte pairs from our encoding to another model's encoding
 * evaluating our encoding on a different corpus

 ### Getting unique characters from the corpus
-We retreive all unique characters from the corpus by applying our get_words function, which uses a regular expression tokenizer that also counts the occurence of each character and saves this into a dictionary.
+We retrieve all unique characters from the corpus by applying our ``get_words()`` function, which uses a regular expression tokenizer that also counts the occurence of each character and saves this into a dictionary.

 ### Applying our BPE function
-We then utilize our self written BPE function, that takes the corpus text as well as the dictionary of vocabulary and a certain number of k merges.
-The BPE function searches for the most common occurence of a token following another and then merges these tokens into a new token and appends the new token to the vocabulary.
-It returns the new vocabulary after k merges, a sorten token frequency and a dictionary matrix.
-In order to get the best three merges, we first used our accuracy function and searched for the lowest number of merges that yield an accuracy bigger than 75%, as our minimum merges, then applied the BPE function with 1minimum merges to 2001 merges in steps of 100 to our training set, created a uni-, a bi- a tri- and a fourgram for each k and evaluated their perplexity, then saved the k and the kind of n-gram for the top three best perplexities.
-Furthermore we used those top three best merges to split our training, validation and test corpus into byte pairs using our to_byte_pair function that applies the vocabulary retrieved from the BPE function and splits the corpus accordingly.
+We then utilize our self-written BPE function ``bpe()``, that takes a dictionary with the tokens mapped to their respecitve occurence counts, and a certain amount of merges `k` as input.
+The BPE function searches for the most common occurence of a token following another.
+These tokens are then merged into one new token, which is appended to the vocabulary.
+After `k` merges, it returns the new vocabulary, a sorted token frequency and a dictionary matrix.
+In order to determine the best three `k` merges, we first use our accuracy function ``performance()``, which calculates the percentage of overlap between the $500$ most frequent words in the corpus and the newly merged vocabulary.
+We search for the lowest number of merges that yield an accuracy bigger than 75%, and consider this the minimum number of merges -- here: $k = 1101$, with an accuracy of 83%.
+We then apply the BPE function from that minimum number of merges to 2001 maximum merges in steps of 100 to our training set.
+For each `k`, we create a Uni-, a Bi- a Tri- and a 4-gram, and evaluate their perplexity.
+For the top three perplexities, we then save the k, and the optimal order of n-gram.
+We then use the top three best merges to split our training, validation and test corpus into byte pairs.
+To do this, we use our ``to_byte_pair()`` function that takes the vocabulary retrieved from the BPE function and applies it to split the input string, here the entire cleaned corpus, accordingly.

-The results we obtained are visualized in the following plot:
+The detailed results we obtained are visualized in the following plot:

 ![img.png](img/ks_vs_n_grams_perplexities.png)

 ### Checking for Accuracy
-Now, we evaluate the accuracy, by calculating for each of the given top three k, how many percent of the 500 most frequent words in the corpora are part of the vocabulary.
-Checking for both training and testing set and then reporting accuracy.
+Now, we evaluate the accuracy.
+For each of the given top three `k`, we calculate how many percent of the 500 most frequent words in the corpora are part of the vocabulary, for both training and test set.

 ![img.png](img/best_ks_vs_training_and_test_accuracy.png)

-This image also shows the accuracy for all ks from 1 to 2001, that we used to find the minimum merges that yield an accuracy >75%.
+This image also shows the accuracy for all ks from 1 to 2001.
+As mentioned, we consider the minimum number of merges to require an accuracy >75%.

 ![img.png](img/ks_vs_accuracy.png)

-### Comparing our encoding to another's model encoding
+### Comparing our encoding to another model's encoding
 Another evaluation measure we implemented is to compare how much the words generated by our BPE encoding overlap with the encoding of another model.
-For this we used GPT 3.5 turbo to once again produce byte pairs and compute the overlap.
-We did this on both our training and test set for all top three best merges
+For this we used ``GPT 3.5 Turbo`` to once again produce byte pairs and compute the overlap.
+We did this on both our training and test set for all top three best merges.

 ![img.png](img/best_ks_vs_gpt_encoding_training_and_test.png)

 ### Evaluating our encoding on a different corpus
-As a last measure of evaluation, we used a different corpus: scripts from the tV show 'Friends' and compared how many of the 500 most frequent words from our friends corpus were part of the byte pair vocabulary.
+As a last measure of evaluation, we used a different corpus: scripts from the TV show 'Friends'.
+We then compared how many of the 500 most frequent words from our 'Friends' corpus were part of the byte pair vocabulary.
 We computed accuracy for the top three best merges.
-Morevover we once again compared our byte pair encoding with the encoding of GPT 3.5 turbo using our friends corpus
+Morevover, we once again compared our byte pair encoding with the encoding of ``GPT 3.5 Turbo``.

 ![img.png](img/best_ks_vs_gpt_encoding_friends.png)